 Real Estate Platforms Open to Non-Accredited Investors

 Launched in 2012, Fundrise is among the most well-known crowdfunding real estate investment platforms.
 Perhaps that’s because the site allows both accredited and non-accredited investors to participate.
-In fact the company allows investors to get started with as little as $500.
+In fact the company allows investors to get started with as little as $10.

-For each MogulREIT, investors can view a list of past and current properties that make up the portfolio.
+For each REIT, investors can view a list of past and current properties that make up the portfolio.
 These properties span the United States and can include different types of real estate.
-The case of MogulREIT I, these property types include:
+In the case of RealtyMogul Income REIT, these property types include:

-- Multi-family apartment buildings
+- Multi-family buildings

 - Office spaces

 Notably, although the main Realty Mogul REITs are open to non-accredited investors, the platform does also offer private placements via their platform.
 However this aspect of the site is only available to accredited investors.

 Another platform that’s open to non-accredited investors is Streitwise (note the “REIT” in the spelling).
 Currently, Streitwise is offering a single REIT called the 1st Streit Office Inc. Properties included in this lot are The Panera Bread HQ in Saint Louis, Missouri and a mixed use development in Carmel, Indiana.
 According to the site, this public, non-traded REIT is targeting an 8-9% dividend rate for 2021.

 To get started with Streitwise, investors will need to purchase a minimum of 500 shares (this was previously 250).
 With a current price per share of $10.19, this equates to a minimum of $5,095.
 Once invested, you can increase your position in $500 increments.